discord/discord-example-app/README.md

 ## Running app locally

-Before you start, you'll need to [create a Discord app](https://discord.com/developers/applications) with the proper permissions:
+Before you start, you'll need to install [NodeJS](https://nodejs.org/en/download/) and [create a Discord app](https://discord.com/developers/applications) with the proper permissions:
 - `applications.commands`
 - `bot` (with Send Messages enabled)

 Configuring the app is covered in detail in the [getting started guide](https://discord.com/developers/docs/getting-started).

 ### Setup project

 First clone the project: